paulhoux/Cinder-Warping/README.md

 A Cinder block that enables you to easily create editable bi-linear and perspective warps, or a combination of the two.

+Image warping, as used in this block, is the process of manipulating an image so that it can be projected onto flat or curved surfaces without distortion.
+There are three types of warps available:
+* **Perspective warp**: performs image correction for projecting onto flat surfaces in case the projector is not horizontally and/or vertically aligned with the wall.
+Use it to exactly project your content on a rectangular area on a wall or building, regardless of how your projector is setup.
+For best results, disable any keystone correction on the projector.
+Then simply drag the four corners of your content where you want them to be on the wall.
+* **Bilinear warp**: inferior to perspective warping on flat surfaces, but allows projecting onto curved surfaces.
+Simply add control points to the warp and drag them to where you want your content to be.
+* **Perspective-bilinear warp**: a combination of both techniques, where you first drag the four corners of your content to the desired location on the wall, then adjust for curvatures using the additional control points.
+If you (accidentally) move your projector later, all you need to do is adjust the four corners and the projection should perfectly fit on the curved wall again.

 #####Adding this block to Cinder
 This block is meant to be used with version 0.8.3 (or higher) of Cinder.